j-tesla/Bank_Management/README.md

 * No constructor was defined in `class Account`; a function `void InitialiseDeposit` was defined instead.
 * Number of accounts is tracked by a `unsigned` type variable `accounts` by increasing it one, each time an account is created.
 * Graphical output should have been given by using certain libraries in C++.
 This code lacks in that aspect.
+* Password management is not at all secure.
+No hashing is used.